Coders-HQ/Docs/assessment/README.md

 __Can I use my personal laptop to conduct the assessment?__

-Unfortunately you can only use one of our laptops to take the tests.
+Unfortunately no, you can only use one of our laptops to take the tests.

 __How long is the assessment?__

 Depends on the skill.
 Some take longer while others not, we recommend picking the one you are most comfortable with.
+However, approximately it could take 15-20 minutes.

 __Is there a timer for the assessment?__

-There is not, we have a que system that is based on the seats occupied.
+There is not, we have a queue system that is based on the seats occupied.